Netting fruit trees

 Common brushtail possums can weigh up to 3.5kg, common ringtails 1.1kg, and grey-headed flying-foxes up to 1kg, and they can weigh down loose netting.
 For the netting to be effective, it must be tensioned enough to stop folds of net forming around an animal when it lands on or crawls over the net.
 Ideally, a flying-fox should almost bounce off the netting rather than sink into it when it lands.

 Check netting at least daily.
-Animals could still become entangled.
+Animals can sometimes still become entangled, even when the netting set up properly.

 Animals entangled in netting are likely to be injured and highly stressed, meaning any attempt to remove them is potentially dangerous for the animal and the rescuer.